tekgourou/tr-05-serverless-cisco-psirt/README.md

 ## Step 5: Adding tile to dashboard

-You can create a new doashboard or add the new tile to a existing one.
+You can create a new doashboard `+ Create Dashboard` or add the new tile to a existing one and click on `Save`.

 ![image](img/dashboard_config.png)